Game of ThronesTapestry

 These hand-embroiderers meticulously retouch every fine detail – from King Joffrey’s golden crown to Daenery’s shimmering hair to the bright oranges and golds in the dragon fire.
 Using a simple colour palette to keep the tapestry as authentic as possible you can see from the photos that the embroidery includes golds, silvers, greens and reds.

-Once the final season of the Game of Thrones is finished May of 2019 the Game of Thrones tapestry will travel to Bayeux in Normandy, north-western France, home of the world-famous 11th-century Bayeux Tapestry.
-The Game of Thrones® Tapestry will be exhibited there from September 2019, near its historic counterpart – which was a key source of inspiration for the making of the Tapestry.
+Once the final season of the Game of Thrones was finished in May of 2019 the Game of Thrones tapestry travelled to Bayeux in Normandy, north-western France, home of the world-famous 11th-century Bayeux Tapestry.
+The Game of Thrones®’ Tapestry was exhibited there from September 2019, near its historic counterpart – which was a key source of inspiration for the making of the Tapestry.

 Niall Gibbons, CEO of Tourism Ireland has said that the Game of Thrones Tapestry “has attracted visitors from all over the world to Northern Ireland and has been seen by around 150,000 visitors to the Ulster Museum.”

 This incredible exhibit will give you a chance to step into the fantasy and become a citizen of Westeros.
-Experience the battles, see the costumes and props close up it’s going to be amazing.
+Experience the battles, and see the costumes and props close up it’s amazing.

 Pin it for later